scala/docs.scala-lang/_overviews/core/custom-collections.md

 ### Acknowledgement ###

-These pages contain material adapted from the 2nd edition of [Programming in Scala](http://www.artima.com/shop/programming_in_scala) by Odersky, Spoon and Venners.
+This page contains material adapted from the book [Programming in Scala](http://www.artima.com/shop/programming_in_scala) by Odersky, Spoon and Venners.
 We thank Artima for graciously agreeing to its publication.